 - Versions will download a copy of your plugin’s repository to your computer.
 Right-click on your repository name in the browser view and select Checkout.

-- Specify a folder name and location for storing the local copy of your plugin on your computer, then click Checkout.
+- Specify a folder name and location for storing the local copy of your WordPress plugin on your computer, then click Checkout.

 - Versions will create a local copy of your plugin.
 Copy your plugin files and paste them inside the trunk folder of your local repository.